 PMBOK® Processes Support in Allegra Tutorial – Part 1

-This is the first installment from a series of three articles that focus on PMBOK® processes in the modern project management practice, and illustrate the support available for this processes in the Allegra task management software.
+This is the first installment from a series of three articles that focus on PMBOK® processes in the modern project management practice, and illustrate the support available for these processes in the Allegra task management software.
 The focus of this article is to provide a background on PMBOK® processes and to highlight some project management challenges in implementing these processes in practice.
 The second part’s focus is of practical nature, providing a step-by-step approach to setting up a PMBOK® process for change management tracking purpose in Allegra.
 Finally, the third part illustrates a real-life scenario dealing with PMBOK® input artifacts changes and their change management process in Allegra.

 PMBOK® processes are still relevant for the current project management practice

 PMI’s PMBOK®, together with its certification program is not dead!
 A Guide to the Project Management Body of Knowledge also known as the PMBOK® Guide has reached the fifth edition in 2013 and nowadays is preparing the 6th.
 This popular guide and standard, as it is so much emphasized on the Project Management Institute website, not only presents the key concepts for the project management practice but, as expected, provides comprehensive processes that need to be followed in order to do proficient and successful project management.

 Although PMI insists that PMBOK® is just a framework, in my opinion PMBOK® is a methodology in disguise.
 Normally, what you really want to standardize is methodologies and processes, rather than generic frameworks.
 However “framework” is the new, not committing, “cool word”, and so framework it is.
 PMBOK® is a framework for building your own project management processes.